 The following discussion and analysis is intended to help you understand our financial condition and results of operations as of June 30, 2009 and 2008 and for each of the last two fiscal years then ended.
 You should read the following discussion and analysis together with our audited consolidated financial statements and the notes to the consolidated financial statements included under Item 8 in this report.
-Our future financial condition and results of operations described below based on a variety of factors.
-You should carefully review the risks described under Item 1A and elsewhere in this report, which identify certain important factors that could cause our future financial condition and results of operations described below based on a variety of statements and elsewhere in this report, which identify certain important factors that could cause our future financial condition and results of operations described below based on a variety of statement is condition and results of operations described below based on a variety of factors.
-You should carefully review the risks described under Item 1A and elsewhere in this report, which identify certain important factors that could cause our future financial condition and results of operations described below based on a variety of factors.
+Our future financial condition and results of operations will vary from our historical financial condition and results of operations described below based on a variety of factors.
+You should carefully review the risks described under Item 1A and elsewhere in this report, which identify certain important factors that could cause our future financial condition and results of operations to vary.